payal101/UQ_1/README.md

 y=x
 $$

-represents perfect agreement.
+represents perfect agreement between the desired and observed coverage.

+Points close to the diagonal indicate that the empirical coverage is close to the nominal coverage.

+---

-### Plot 3 — Closed-Form Comparison
+### Plot 3 — Closed-Form Coverage Comparison

-Compares:
+This plot compares:

 * OLS Exact
 * OLS Chernoff
 * Bayesian Exact
 * Bayesian Chernoff

-The exact Gaussian methods should be close to the nominal coverage.
+The exact Gaussian methods should be close to their nominal coverage when their assumptions are satisfied.

-The Chernoff methods are expected to be more conservative because the bound is looser than the exact Gaussian tail probability.
+The Chernoff methods may produce more conservative intervals because a concentration bound generally provides a looser tail guarantee than the exact Gaussian quantile.

 ---

-## 10. Main Takeaway
+## 10. Overall Pipeline

-The notebook demonstrates the following pipeline:
+The experiment follows the pipeline

 $$
 \boxed{
-\text{Model}
+\text{Data}
 \rightarrow
-\text{Predictive uncertainty}
+\text{Regression Model}
 \rightarrow
-\text{Prediction interval}
+\text{Predictive Distribution}
 \rightarrow
+\text{Prediction Interval}
+\rightarrow
-\text{Coverage check}
+\text{Coverage Experiment}
 }
 $$

-The main comparison is between **exact distribution-based intervals** and **Chernoff-bound intervals**.
+The central comparison is between **distribution-specific uncertainty quantification** and **bound-based uncertainty quantification**.

-The exact Gaussian approach gives tighter intervals when the Gaussian assumption is valid.
+The exact Gaussian approach uses knowledge of the full predictive distribution to construct a tighter interval.

-Chernoff bounds give a more general way to construct intervals under weaker sub-Gaussian assumptions, but can produce wider, more conservative intervals.
+The Chernoff approach uses a tail bound and therefore requires less distributional information, at the cost of potentially wider intervals.

-Finally, repeated experiments allow us to check how the empirical coverage compares with the desired nominal coverage.
+Finally, repeated experiments allow us to empirically evaluate whether the constructed intervals achieve their intended coverage.